esokullu/Artificog/README.md

 ## MNIST Example
 In order to convert MNIST standard data format to **Artificog** compatible data format you can use the script `Examples/MNIST/convert.sh`.
 It stores compatible dataset into `Data/` directory and now you can run `./artificog` inside `build` direectory (or `./artificog ../Network.json`)and see how it learns to classify MNIST dataset.

-> Note that **Artificog** is under active development so this repository is going to be updated regularly.

 For More information see : http://artificog.com